HighlineWoodworking/Creality-Falcon2-Accessories/base/README.md

 * cuts insets for feet and the final outline for the piece
 * layer ```Feet Insets``` area clear inside the circles, final depth 8mm
 * layer ```Outlines``` cut outside the vectors, 13.1mm final depth
-  * add bridges or other "holddowns"
+  * add bridges or other supports
   * example bridges: 8 x 30mm long x 1mm thick

 ## Files